 When you deposit money into a CD, your money is locked away until it reaches maturity.
 And since you’re agreeing to keep your money in the bank for a fixed period of time, the bank is willing to pay you a higher interest rate.

-Pros and cons of money market accounts vs. CDs
+Pros and cons of money market vs. CD accounts

 Money market accounts